JohhoA/skiddednuker/README.md

-add me on discord if u want !¿ Weeb ¿!#8607
+add me on discord for suggestions/help/idc : !¿ Weeb ¿!#8607